When Experience Stops Being an Asset

 How do you tell them apart in real time?
 Not always easily.
 But there are signals: when the objection arrives before the other person finishes explaining, when the reasons are generic (“those things never scale”, “we’ve seen this before”), or when the person objecting has more to lose if the proposal succeeds than if it fails.

-In data and tech teams this pattern comes up often enough.
+In data and tech teams this pattern shows up regularly.
 A few concrete versions:

 The one who always has a case from ten years ago.
 “At my previous company we tried something like that and it was a disaster.”
 Could be useful information.
-Could also be a completely different situation being used as an argument from authority.
+Could also be a completely different situation used as an argument from authority.
+Without context for why it failed, the case only says “I saw something similar go wrong” — not “in your specific situation, this will go wrong.”

 None of these involve bad intentions.
 But the result is the same: the team discards options before evaluating them.